-After shakedown and escort duty along the Atlantic coast, Hudson sailed for Efate, New Hebrides, where she was just in time to provide fire support for the initial landings on Bougainville 1 November.
+After shakedown and escort duty along the Atlantic coast, Hudson sailed for Efate, New Hebrides, where she was just in time to provide fire support for the initial landings on Bougainville on 1 November 1943.
 As the Japanese staged a heavy air attack 8 November, Hudson helped repel them by splashing two "bogies" and assisting on a third.
-She then made antishipping sweeps in the Truk area and participated in operations against the Green Islands 1 February 1944.
-En route to the invasion Hudson attacked and sank a Japanese submarine 31 January.
+She then made antishipping sweeps in the Truk area and participated in operations against the Green Islands obn 1 February 1944.
+En route to the invasion Hudson attacked and sank a Japanese submarine on 31 January.

 After refresher training at Pearl Harbor, Hudson returned to battle, arriving off Two Jima 19 February 1945.
 Here she provided vital radar picket protection during the Initial invasion of that enemy bastion.
 While retiring from Iwo Jima after the island was secured, Hudson rescued eight survivors of a B-29 Superfortress which had crashed at sea 8 March.
 Her next action came as she assumed duties as a radar picket ship off Okinawa 1 April, when American troops stormed the last enemy stronghold before the home islands.
 On 5 April the valiant Hudson gained credit for sinking her second Japanese submarine of the war as a 6-hour attack with six barrages of depth charges resulted in the death of RO-49 off Okinawa.
 Although under almost constant attack by kamikazes, Hudson was to come through the war with only one injury to a crewman; that was inflicted when a kamakaze crashed close aboard 22 April 1945, clipping a chief on the head with a wingtip but missing the ship.